Triscus/EuroshieldDrums/README.md

 ## Output
 My Euroshield uses a ILI9342 TFT to display the values, but the relevant parts of the code are commented out by default.
-Per Default is a Serial Out which prints out the values of both Voices every second
+Per Default is a Serial Out which prints out the values of both Voices every second.
+Look out for the Definitions at the beginning.

+The TFT commands should be compatible with the Adafruit libraries.

 ## KnownIssues

 * Most often the lowest value of the potentitometer is 1, but sometimes it is 0.
 This causes the parameter values to be negative, which can lead to unexpected behaviour
+* Serial Out sometimes prints out only values for one drum voice instead of two